syncfusion-content/blazor-docs/blazor/document-editor/opening-a-document.md

 You can also explore our [Blazor Word Processor](https://blazor.syncfusion.com/demos/document-editor/default-functionalities) example to know how to render and configure the document editor.the document editor.

-## Opening a document with EMF, WMF, and TIFF images
+## Opening a document with TIFF, EMF and WMF images

 The web browsers do not support to display metafile images like EMF and WMF and also TIFF format images.
 As a fallback approach, you can convert the metafile/TIFF format image to raster image using any image converter in the `MetafileImageParsed` event and this fallback raster image will be displayed in the client-side Document editor component.